markupai/n8n-app/README.md

 ## Credentials

-You'll need an Markup AI API key:
+You'll need a Markup AI API key:

-1. Sign up for an [MarkupAI account](https://markup.ai/)
+1. Sign up for a [Markup AI account](https://markup.ai/)
 2. Get your API key from your account settings
 3. In n8n, add credentials:
    - Go to **Credentials** > **New**